chipperdrew/talkEdu/README.rst

 =============
 #) Draw voting system
 #) Allow for comments on POST pages (using Disqus?)
-#) Implement option to mark a post as spam
 #) TIME PERMITTING - Create a more personalized user page?
 #) TIME PERMITTING - Allow for social auth using django-allauth
 #) IN PRODUCTION - Set up email with SMTP server